Dice and the correctness of a simulation

 But here's a dirty little secret: Even if the simulation is correct, the hypothesis test will REJECT the null hypothesis 5% of the time (assuming an α = 0.05 significance level).
 So, if the test rejects the null hypothesis, how do you know whether your simulation is wrong or if you just got unlucky?
 One thing you can do is to change the random number seed and rerun the test again.
 Did the test reject the null again?
 If so, you probably have a problem in your simulation.
 But if the second run does not reject the null, your simulation might be okay.

 I am not suggesting that your rerun a test until you get a p-value that you like!
 In practice, you need to have confidence in your simulation.
 There are principled ways to check the validity of a simulation.
 They require that you generate many samples and look at the distribution of statistics across the random samples.
-I will discuss these issues in a future article.
+I discuss these issues in a subsequent article.

 Share